yan-khonski-it/orleans-migration-experience/README.md

 Later, I found out that we do not need to restore Azure Table Storage, we can delete the table completely, and it will be populated automatically after some time.
 Learned how to deploy a new version of our services and rollback to the previous version.
 (Fortunately, I did not need to use it, but it is importan to know this in case of a problem).

+## Code details
+There we no documentation, so I had to debug our code with old Orleans and compare it with DFP.Orleans and this is how I fixed issues.
+A few things I had to change:
+Remove all code that depended on `MultiClusterOptions` because this class was removed.
+Re-write such components, so they use `GlobalClustering` configuration.
+Replace deprecated methods with the methods that had similar result.
+In my case, I had to tell Orleans how to connect to Azure Table Storage and use it for clustering.

+After that I found a new error in logs, and after debuggin it for a day, I found out that DFP.Orleans had issues.

+After testing [more details bellow], I found out that multi-clustering was not working.
+Silos could discover each other in the same cluster, but they could not talk to the silos in different cluster.
+I had to debug two code bases: our project and DFP project to compare the configuration.
+After checking git history, I found out that they fixed one bug related to running applications on local machine, so

 -------------------------------------------------